vernette/ipregion/README.md

 # IPRegion 🌍

-This is a shell script designed to check how your public IP address is identified by various IP databases.
+This is a fork of [vernette/ipregion](https://github.com/vernette/ipregion).
+This shell script is designed to check how your public IP address is identified by various IP databases.
 The script queries multiple sources to retrieve the country code associated with your IP, providing a comprehensive overview of how different services interpret your location.

+## Improvements in this fork
+- **IPv6 support** added.
+- **Graceful handling of unreachable services** – if a service fails to retrieve an IP, it is simply skipped without causing an error.
+- **Additional services included**: YouTube and Cloudflare CDN.

 ![image](https://github.com/Davoyan/ipregion/blob/master/test_example.jpg?raw=true)